tommy-pea/tommy-pea.me/Engineering/WSP/wsp-uk.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: tag
-taxonomy: WSP UK
+taxonomy: WSP NZ
 title: WSP in the UK
-permalink: /engineering/career/wsp-uk/
+permalink: /engineering/wsp-uk/
-breadcrumbs: False

 sidebar:
   nav: engineering

 ---

-I have worked at WSP UK since March 2024.
+I have worked at WSP UK, as a Transport Net Zero Consultant, since March 2024.
-My role is Transport Net Zero Consultant.

-{% for post in site.categories.WSP_UK %}
-{% include archive-single.html %}
-{% endfor %}